behrica/scicloj-devcontainer/README.md

 It sets up an dev container environment with several tool s and libaries for datascience in Clojure.

-It installs in te devcontainer:
+It installs in the devcontainer:

 ## installed inside devcontainer
 * Clojure (incl. clojisr and libpython-clj)